rcoenen/songshifter-android/README.md

 - User feedback collection and bug fixes

 ## Changelog

+### v1.5.3-b357 (Build 357) - March 26, 2024
+- Added platform-aware YouTube Music status detection that properly handles:
+  - Pixel phones (where YouTube Music is a system app that needs to be disabled)
+  - Non-Pixel phones (where YouTube Music needs to be installed)
+- Fixed visual ordering of setup steps to ensure correct 1-2-3 sequence
+- Fixed view ordering in UI to match step numbers
+- Improved user guidance with platform-specific instructions

+### v1.5.2-b356 (Build 356) - March 26, 2024
+- Fixed step ordering in Spotify→YouTube Music mode to show steps in correct 1-2-3 sequence
+- Updated step numbers in status text for consistency

+### v1.5.1-b353 (Build 353) - March 26, 2024
+- Added platform detection architecture to handle different device types
+- Implemented SystemYouTubeMusicStatus for Pixel devices
+- Implemented RegularYouTubeMusicStatus for other Android phones

 ### v1.5.0-b349 (Build 349) - March 26, 2024
 - Renamed app from MusicRedirector to SongShifter